 “This course opened my eyes to new ways of bringing investment and impact to the field.
 If we are able to use the teachings from this course in our daily work, I am certain that we will find innovative ways to reach the most vulnerable people” - Monique Strassburger, Data Analyst, World Vision Canada

-We hope to see alumni of IMPACT and FINANCE next year for the final course in the CPIA series: Collecting Data and Building Evidence (EVIDENCE), offered August 12-16, 2019.
+We hope to see alumni of Discover Impact and Finance Impact next year for the final course in the CPIA series: Measure Impact, offered August 12-16, 2019.
 Participants that successfully complete all three courses and a qualifying exam will be eligible for the designation of Certified Professional Impact Analyst!

 - August 23, 2018